Simple answer: if you're not a kit-lens-only shooter, five or six.

 So how do the mirrorless mounts fare?

-- Canon EOS M: Only has a fast moderate wide prime and a mid-range kit lens.
+- Canon EOS M: Only has a fast moderate wide prime, a wide-angle zoom, a mid-range kit lens, and a telephoto zoom, and not all of these are available in all markets.
 Can use EOS lenses via adapter to provide macro and perhaps some telephoto capability.

 - Nikon 1 (CX): Has the three basic zooms (kit lenses) and a superzoom, but their first prime was not wide enough; their second prime is a normal lens that is near perfect (18.5mm f/1.8).
-The system is missing the macro, though you can use the 40mm or 60mm Micro-Nikkor on an FT1 to solve the problem, and solve it in spades.
+Their third was an expensive and superb moderate telephoto (32mm f/1.8).
+The system is missing a macro, though you can use the 40mm or 60mm Micro-Nikkor on an FT1 to solve the problem, and solve it in spades.
 Still missing a fast telephoto, though it has been hinted at.
+Recently available is a super telephoto (70-300mm, which gets you to 810mm equivalent).

 - m4/3: Has everything on the list, and many in multiple variants.

-- Samsung NX: Has everything on the list, though some are in short supply as I write this.
-There lenses really don't go beyond this list, though.
+- Samsung NX: Has everything on the list, though some are still in short supply in some markets.
+Their lenses really don't go beyond this list, though.

-- Sony NEX (E-mount): In late 2012 was shipping everything on the list, though the macro lens is short in focal length (45mm equivalent).
-Plus only two of the lenses really start to live up to the NEX-7's abilities in terms of resolution.
+- Sony (E-mount): In late 2012 was shipping everything on the list, though the macro lens is short in focal length (45mm equivalent).
+Plus only two of the lenses really start to live up to the 24mp sensor’s abilities in terms of resolution.

 As might be expected, the "oldest" of the mirrorless systems fare better than the more recent ones, which is to be expected.